unionj-cloud/go-doudou/name/README.md

 ## name

 Command line tool for generating json tag of struct field.
 Default strategy is camel case with first letter lowercased.
 Support snake case as well.
+Unexported fields will be skipped, only modify json tag of each exported field.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->